lbryio/lbry.com/content/faq/tipping.md

 When you receive a tip, the credits will come into your wallet and you can see them in your Transaction History.
 However, since the credits come in as supporting a claim, they will not show in your available balance.

 To have these credits show in your balance, they must be released from the claim they support.
-This can be done via the protocol's [`claim_abandon`](https://lbry.io/api#claim_abandon) command.
+This can be done via the protocol's [`claim_abandon`](https://lbry.io/api#claim_abandon) command using the txid/nout parameters.
 Unfortunately, this is not supported in the app, but will be available in a future release.